UMCUGenetics/SHARC/README.md

 We also provide Docker and Singularity containers.

 ## Installation

-Depending on your version and distribution system, download your package on:
+Depending on your version and distribution system, download your package on: https://zenodo.org/record/4064767#.X3ihQHX7TJU

+These packages were created using GNU-Guix (https://guix.gnu.org/ , https://github.com/UMCUGenetics/guix-additions)
+The Slurm and SGE versions need to be extracted on /gnu/ , which is suboptimal.
+We are working on a fix.

 ### Slurm
 ```